Ordering coffee in Madeira & Portugal – for dummies [2020]

 Chinesa

-Nothing else than a “Chinese woman” – typical coffee with milk. “chinesa” is similar to “garoto”, but “garoto” is served in an espresso cup, while Chinesa is twice as large and served in a larger teacup.
+Literally translated -“Chinese woman” – typical coffee with milk. “chinesa” is similar to “garoto”, but “garoto” is served in an espresso cup, while chinesa is twice as large and served in a larger teacup.

 This term is not used in other parts of Portugal, the continental equivalent of “Chinesa” is: “Meia de leite”.